amboym/StockPortfolioAnalysis/README.md

 ie. For two securities:
 ![image](https://github.com/amboym/StockPortfolioAnalysis/assets/162647158/17dfbf1e-4781-4e26-94c9-48849e8e395f)

 The x-axis of the generated plots indicates the volatility (Portfolio's standard deviation), while the y-axis represents the expected return.
-Within the plots, we observe the Efficient Frontier, which constitutes a set of optimal portfolios offering the highest expected return for a given level of risk (or the lowest risk for a specified level of expected return).
+Within the plots, we observe the Efficient Frontier, which is a set of optimal portfolios offering the highest expected return for a given level of risk (or the lowest risk for a specified level of expected return).
 This frontier is discernible in our plots, where densely packed dots signify various portfolios.
-These portfolios delineate an arched line, elucidating the optimal trade-off between expected return and risk.
+These portfolios form an arched line, showing the optimal trade-off between expected return and risk.
 To select the optimal portfolio, we compute the Sharpe Ratio, which quantifies and indicates the excess return a portfolio generates per unit of risk it assumes (higher Sharpe ratio = better).

 ![image](https://github.com/amboym/StockPortfolioAnalysis/assets/162647158/80892d02-3475-4a91-b714-6aecd9853da1)